International Regulation of Digital Medical Devices

 Objectives

-Train experts capable of :
+Train experts capable of:

-• Understand and apply international regulations.
+• Understanding and applying international regulations.

 • Develop and register digital medical devices.

-• Manage risk and ensure regulatory compliance.
+• Manage risks and ensure regulatory compliance.

-• Collaborate with regulatory authorities and companies.
+• Collaborate with regulatory bodies and companies.

 Read more